codatio/codat-docs/docs/lending/guides/loan-writeback/record-general-loan.md

 At the end of this 3-stage process, your borrower will have the loan writeback reflected correctly in their accounting software.
 This saves them time on reconciliation and makes sure they (and you!) have clarity on the state of the loan.

-## Automate invoice finance repayment
+## Invoice finance repayments

-Certain accounting software providers offer webhook notifications to alert you about changes to invoices in the SMB’s accounts.
+Some accounting software providers offer webhook notifications that alert you about changes to invoices in the SMB’s accounts.
 By subscribing to these notifications, you can automatically trigger repayments once the customer pays the SMB.

 To enhance your repayment automation, check out the supported webhooks from [Xero](https://developer.xero.com/documentation/guides/webhooks/overview/) and [Intuit](https://developer.intuit.com/app/developer/qbo/docs/develop/webhooks).

-Some accounting software providers support webhook notifications to get notified about changes to invoices in the SMB's accounts.
-This means you can subscribe to these and automatically trigger the repayment once the customer has paid the SMB.

 :::tip Recap
 In this guide, you have learned: